macgregor/cooking-journal/1-recipes/salads/dressing/creamy_avocado_dressing.md

 ## Ingredients
 * half a large avocado
 * 1/4	cup parsley or cilantro, stems removed
-* 1/4	teaspoon salt
+* 1/4	tsp salt
+* 1/2 tsp sugar
+* 1/4 tsp cumin
+* 1/8 tsp mustard powder
 * juice of one lime (about 2 tbsp)
 * 1/3	cup olive oil
 * 2	cloves garlic
 * 1/2	cup water

 ## Instructions
 1. Blend all ingredients together in a food processor.
 Add more water to thin it out if you like.
+Taste and add extra spices as needed.

 ## Storage
 Stores best in an air-tight jar for a few days in your fridge.
 It may thicken in your fridge so you can add a little water to it to thin it out.